Roony-6/Fundamentos-de-Programacion.-ESCOM/README.md

 # Fundamentos-de-Programacion.-ESCOM
-Programming Fundamentals course at ESCOM using C
+Documentation of the Programming Fundamentals course at ESCOM (C language).